Alanaktion/mytube/README.md

 If you choose to use Redis, you may require additional changes to the Redis configuration in your `.env` file, but the defaults should work for a typical local installation.

 A production environment will likely work best with additional setup to ensure the queue workers stay running.
 See the [Laravel Queue Worker documentation](https://laravel.com/docs/queues#running-the-queue-worker) for more details.
 In particular, heavily-used environments may find value in running a separate worker for each queue, or running multiple download queues in parallel if the additional IO is not an issue.

+Make sure to restart your queue workers any time you update the app.

 ### Search indexing